Skip to contents

 #> AUC: 0.0335100135964859

-Another option is to use the logistic regression method of Wileyto et al. (2004), where we can solve for the kk value of the hyperbolic discount function in terms of the regression coefficients:
+It is also possible to use the logistic regression method of Wileyto et al. (2004), where we can solve for the kk value of the hyperbolic discount function in terms of the regression coefficients:

 mod <- wileyto_score(td_bc_single_ptpt)